Law of Kosovo

 Kosovo has a civil law system which is also sometimes known as the Continental European law system.
 The central source of law that is recognized as authoritative is codifications in a constitution or statute passed by legislature, to amend a code.
 This system of Kosovo has experienced several changes throughout the years and is currently a system that includes prominent bodies and branches that help Kosovo enact adequate laws and conduct proper legal procedures.

 Historical context

 Under the 1974 constitution of the Socialist Federal Republic of Yugoslavia (SFRY), Kosovo was an “autonomous province” within the SFRY and, as such, enjoyed substantial rights.
-As an autonomous province in the SFRY, Kosovo had a parliament, government, judiciary, constitutional court and a national bank.
+As an autonomous province in the SFRY, Kosovo had a parliament, government, judiciary, constitutional court.
 In March 1989, following the rise to power of Slobodan Milošević, Kosovo's autonomy was reverted to pre-1974 status enabling Serbia's federal authorities to assume full control over the territory.
 Shortly thereafter, the newly installed leadership dismissed most Kosovo Albanians from their public positions, including the judiciary.
 Following the disintegration of SFRY, the aforementioned constitutional changes were sanctioned into law by the 1992 constitution of the Federal Republic of Yugoslavia, which was constituted of Serbia and Montenegro.

 The applicable law in Kosovo stems from different sources with the following order of precedence: